ovh/docs/pages/cloud/nutanix/34-activate_windows_vm/guide.en-gb.md

 ---
-title: 'Activate Windows Virtual Machines under an OVHcloud licence in a Nutanix solution by OVHcloud'
+title: 'Activate Windows Server virtual machines installed in Nutanix by OVHcloud with OVHcloud SPLA licences'
 slug: activate-ovhcloud-windows-licence
-excerpt: 'Find out how to create and activate a VM using Hyper-V on a Windows Server licensed by OVHcloud'
+excerpt: 'Find out how to activate a Windows Server virtual machine installed in Nutanix by OVHcloud with an OVHcloud SPLA licence'
 section: Advanced use
 order: 04
 ---